youssefescobar/simple-elt-pipeline/README.md

 ---

-## Configuration
-- Database credentials and configurations are hardcoded in the `elt_script.py`.
-You can externalize these into environment variables or configuration files for better security and flexibility.

----

 ## Challenges and Solutions
 1. **Database Connection Handling**:
    - Implemented a retry mechanism using `pg_isready` to ensure the database is ready before executing commands.